Thérèse Étienne

 Thérèse Étienne is a 1958 French-Italian drama film directed by Denys de La Patellière, and starring James Robertson Justice, Françoise Arnoul, and Pierre Vaneck.
 It was based on a 1939 novel by John Knittel.
 The film's sets were designed by the art director Paul-Louis Boutié.
 It was shot at the Billancourt Studios in Paris and on location in Switzerland.

 Synopsis

 A young French woman marries an older businessman, but soon becomes involved with his son.

+Plot

+In Switzerland, Thérèse Étienne, a 25-year-old peasant woman, arrives in the canton of Bern looking for work.
+She is hired as a servant on the farm of Anton Müller, who runs his estate with an iron fist.
+An imposing man in his fifties, Anton tirelessly pursues Thérèse.
+Faced with her resistance and eager to possess her at all costs, he takes her as his wife without further discussion.

+At the wedding, Thérèse meets Gottfried Müller, Anton's son from a previous marriage, and it is love at first sight.
+Exasperated by her husband's rudeness and drunkenness, Thérèse takes refuge in Gottfried's arms - and bed.
+When Anton discovers their affair and his wife's pregnancy by his son, he flies into such a rage that Thérèse, frightened and distraught, poisons and kills him.

+Gottfried, overcome with remorse, accuses himself of the crime.
+At her trial, Thérèse reveals the truth to the court.
+She is convicted, and her son is born in prison.